top of page

 8. What is the value of the scholarship award?

 • Scholarship amounts will be awarded at the discretion of the Norman Family Foundation’s Board of Directors based on a variety of factors including eligibility type, level of financial need, and merit.
-Scholarships typically range from $250 up to $5,000 per applicant.
+Scholarships typically range from $1,000 to $5,000 per applicant.

 9. When is the deadline to submit scholarship applications?

-• Applications should be submitted as early as possible in the submission window as applications are considered in the order in which they were received.
+• Applications should be submitted as early as possible in the submission window in order to avoid the exhaustion of the total funds available for scholarships.
+Applications are considered in the order in which they were received.

 10. How and when will the recipient(s) be notified of scholarship award status?